The following approaches towards the undecidability problem can be taken:

 Thus the techniques for robust processing that give rise to such

 cycles cannot be used.
 One example is the processing of an unknown

 sequence of words, e.g. in case there is noise in the input and it is

 not clear how many words have been uttered during this noise.

 It is not clear to me right now what we loose (in practical terms) if

 we give up such cycles.

 For example, if we assume that each edge in the FSA is associated with a probability it is possible to define a threshold such that each partial result that is derived has a probability higher than the threshold.
-Thus, it is still possible to have cycles in the FSA, but anytime the cycle is `used' the probability decreases and if too many cycles are encountered the threshold will cut of that derivation.
+Thus, it is still possible to have cycles in the FSA, but anytime the cycle is `used' the probability decreases and if too many cycles are encountered the threshold will cut off that derivation.

+Of course this implies that sometimes the intersection is considered empty by this procedure whereas in fact the intersection is not.
 For any threshold it is the case that the intersection problem of off-line parsable DCGs and FSA is decidable.

 A practical variation can be conceived as follows.
 From the DCG we take its context-free skeleton.
 This skeleton is obtained by removing the constraints from each of the grammar rules.
 Then we compute the intersection of the skeleton with the input FSA.
 This results in a parse forest grammar.
 Finally, we add the corresponding constraints from the DCG to the grammar rules of the parse forest grammar.